A note on a sumset in $\mathbb{Z}_{2k}$: Some final remarks

 \section{Some final remarks}

-The results distilled from Mann's and Kemperman's theorems takes us rather close to the goal of proving that \eqref{E:CondF} holds for the set $A$ defined by \eqref{E:IntSet}, but ultimately fail.
-Nevertheless, they make evident that there is a significant gap between $E(A,v.\complement A)$ and $E(A,A)$.
+The results distilled from Mann's and Kemperman's theorems take us rather close to the goal of proving that \eqref{E:CondF} holds for the set $A$ defined by \eqref{E:IntSet}, but ultimately fail.
+We can manage to provide an elementary proof of the fact, but we do not know how much this approach can be generalized, or what this means for the classificatory nature of Kemperman's theorem.

+Nevertheless, these facts make evident that there is a significant gap between $E(A,v.\complement A)$ and $E(A,A)$.
 They also point out that, in order to succeed with the use of exponential sums, a very sharp estimate of \eqref{E:Error} is required.